marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

-A brief tutorial on how to use the script
+Getting Started: A brief tutorial on how to use the script
 -------------

 > **Note**